lyndon025/playtested/src/content/article/2023-11-28-add-this-to-the-growing-list-of-rogue-lite-arena-survival-games--impressions---immortal-s.md

 ---
-title: "Add this to the growing list of rogue-lite arena survival games | Impressions - Immortal Survivors"
+author: lyndonguitar
+category: Review
-description: "Immortal Survivors is a recently released rogue-lite arena survival game on Android via TapTap that takes players on a journey through the demon-infested land of Shenzhou.
-The game boasts a distinctive art style, merging traditional Chinese drawings with cartoon graphics, offering a unique visual experience."
+description: Immortal Survivors is a recently released rogue-lite arena survival game on Android via TapTap that takes players on a journey through the demon-infested land of Shenzhou.
+The game boasts a distinctive art style, merging traditional Chinese drawings with cartoon graphics, offering a unique visual experience.
+featured: false
 pubDate: 2023-11-28
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "immortal-survivors"]
+tags:
-featured: false
+- taptap
+- immortal-survivors
-thumb: ""
+thumb: ''
+title: Add this to the growing list of rogue-lite arena survival games | Impressions
+  - Immortal Survivors
 ---

 Immortal Survivors is a recently released rogue-lite arena survival game on Android via TapTap that takes players on a journey through the demon-infested land of Shenzhou.
 The game boasts a distinctive art style, merging traditional Chinese drawings with cartoon graphics, offering a unique visual experience.